ashleypeak/adm-math/README.md

 ##### admOpenmathLatexConverter
 Convert an OpenMath string to LaTeX

-##### admOpenmathLiteralConverter
+##### admOpenmathSemanticConverter
-Convert an OpenMath string to an ADM literal object
+Convert an OpenMath string to an admSemanticNode object